-We have audited the accompanying consolidated balance sheets of Century Communities, Inc. (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations, equity, and cash flows for years then ended.
+We have audited the accompanying consolidated balance sheets of Century Communities, Inc. (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of operations, equity, and cash flows for each of the three years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.